Minoru/blog.tty8.org/about.markdown

 In case you're interested in giving me a job, [here's my résumé][resume].

-To make it a bit easier for Daniel Graystone (and, undoubtedly, for Big Brother as well), here's a list of other corners of the Internet where one can find me
+To make the job a bit easier for Daniel Graystone (and, undoubtedly, for Big Brother as well), here's a list of other corners of the Internet where one can find me self-expressing:
-self-expressing:

 * [BNW](https://bnw.im/u/minoru)
 * [Google Plus](https://plus.google.com/112065341571031957772/posts)
 * [GitHub](https://github.com/Minoru)

-There are also sites where I was present at some point in time, but now don't use anymore:
+There are also sites where I was present at some point in time, but which I do not use anymore:

 * [Juick.com](http://juick.com/Minoru) — I kept a microblog there for some time, but then site politics changed, and I switched into comments-only mode.
-  Later on, when XMPP network switched to required S2S encryption, juick.com became unaccessible (they didn't turn the encryption on), so I stopped visiting it altogether.
+  Later on, when XMPP network made S2S encryption mandatory, juick.com became unaccessible (they didn't turn the encryption on), so I stopped visiting it altogether.
 In case it ever closes down, there is [a browseable archive of all my posts][juick-archive].